Report on effectiveness of NDV treatments

 But we’d like to show you some facts that we hope will give the experts a reason to think again.
 Hundreds, perhaps thousands, of dogs could be needlessly dying of this disease every year.

 Since December 2008, Save Dogs From Canine Distemper, a project of Kind Hearts In Action, has been tracking the effectiveness of a treatment discovered by a veterinarian in Lancaster, California.
-Dr. Alson Sears could not get the veterinary community to listen to him when he first discovered NDV-induced serum in the late 1960s.
+Dr. Alson Sears could not get the veterinary community to listen to him when he first discovered NDV-induced serum in the early 1970s.
 But now, our numbers support – if not yet prove – Dr. Sears’ claim that distemper is curable.

 We do not claim here that we have proven this cure, but we consider these treatments to be at least encouraging and worth further investigation.

-We have received reports from 20 vets who have used NDV to treat distemper dogs.
-Of those, 12 vets used NDV-induced serum in the early stages of the disease, and in 86 percent of those cases, the distemper dog survived.
-Dog caregivers — owners, fosters and rescuers — tell us that 62.6 percent of distemper dogs were saved by one of the treatments developed by Dr. Sears using NDV — Newcastle Disease Vaccine.
+We have received reports from 23 vets who have used NDV to treat distemper dogs.
+Of those, 15 vets used NDV-induced serum in the early stages of the disease, and in 86 percent of those cases, the distemper dog survived.
+Dog caregivers — owners, fosters and rescuers — tell us that 70 percent of distemper dogs were saved by one of the treatments developed by Dr. Sears using NDV — Newcastle Disease Vaccine.

 These numbers were compiled from e-mails from dog caregivers and from a survey of vets using the NDV treatments.
-These statistics support our primary conclusion that if dogs can be treated within four to six days of the onset of symptoms, the majority of these animals can be saved.
-Our conclusion is also supported by a study conducted in Korea in 2003, which is included below.
+These statistics support our position that if dogs can be treated within four to six days of the onset of symptoms, the majority of these animals can be saved.
+Our position is also supported by a study conducted in Korea in 2003, which is included below.
 However, the survival rate also relies on getting a fast diagnosis, on having a supply of serum available, and in successfully treating the dog for the opportunistic diseases — such as pneumonia — that usually accompanies distemper.

 History

-Dr. Alson Sears, a veterinarian in the desert community of Lancaster, Calif., discovered how to use Newcastle Disease Vaccine (NDV) as a treatment for canine distemper in the late 1960s/early 1970s .
+Dr. Alson Sears, a veterinarian in the desert community of Lancaster, Calif., discovered how to use Newcastle Disease Vaccine (NDV) as a treatment for canine distemper in the early 1970s .
 The basic principle of the treatment is to use the NDV as an inducer to prompt a reaction in the dog’s immune system that can create a material to kill the distemper virus.
 The protocol for making the serum is available here.

 Dr. Sears reports treating more than 600 dogs for canine distemper during his years as a practicing vet.
 He says that dogs infected with the distemper virus treated before going through the sixth day of showing symptoms had a survival rate in the high 90s.
 Dr. Sears was not able to get his discovery published.
 He retired in 2006.

-However, his treatment had been made available on the Internet since May 2000 [http://www.edbond.com/distemper.html], and some vets have followed his treatments and theories with success.
+However, his treatment had been made available on the Internet since May 2000 [http://www.edbond.com/distemper.html], and some vets have followed his treatments and theories with successful outcomes.
 Today, the NDV treatments include the NDV-induced serum, the NDV as an IV injection to the body and the NDV spinal tap, which is for dogs in the neurologic stage of distemper.

 This is because: